ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Are Alabama Court Records Public?

 Yes, Alabama court records are public.
-The Open Records Act establishes citizens' rights to inspect and receive copies of public records of the state.
+The Open Records Act establishes citizens' rights to inspect and receive copies of any public record.
 All these records are available to citizens unless otherwise expressly made confidential by a state statute.
 Consequently, records created in Alabama Courts are subject to this law, and most court records are available to the public.
 Exceptions to this include court records filed under seal and juvenile court records.

 Alabama Freedom of Information laws also include the Open Meetings Act.
 It governs how public meetings are held and ensures that governmental bodies' deliberative processes are open to the public during meetings.